jorendorff/gc-in-50-lines/README.md

 ==> How does the garbage collector know which objects are garbage and which are not?

-You've probably never once thought about this, because in all garbage-collected languages, the garbage collector knows about every variable.
+You&rsquo;ve probably never once thought about this, because in all garbage-collected languages, the garbage collector knows about every variable.